on all US orders over $99

 By the time a child is overweight, the toxic load of sugar and unhealthy cells leads to what have historically been “adults only” diseases.
 Type II Diabetes, Hypertension, and high cholesterol are becoming increasingly more common in children as weight goes up.
 And, just like adults, when children fail to stick with a healthy diet and exercise program, they are put on more and more medications to control their symptoms.

 Obesity in childhood leads to obesity in adulthood.
 When children put on excess weight, the number of their fat cells increases.
 In adults, the size of the fat cell increases, and it’s only in morbid obesity that the number of fat cells typically increases.
 So an obese child goes into adulthood with a higher number of fat cells, which can also increase in size, and this makes weight loss much more challenging as an adult.

 This time of year there’s a lot of celebrating, and for many people that means eating sugar, eating bread, drinking wine, and other carb-heavy activities.
 All this indulgence typically leads to yo-yo dieting after the holidays when people resolve to lose weight.
 But they go about it all wrong, without detox, and without a sustainable lifestyle plan to keep the weight off, and the weight comes back as quick as it came off, or even faster.

+Get motivated to lose weight!
 It’s time to get serious about your health.
 Losing weight isn’t just about vanity, it’s about getting your health back and adding 20 years of good quality life from making the right choices.
 Once you reach your goal, you can still have fun and enjoy things in moderation, but you have to pay attention and practice self control.